What 30 Days of Intentional Content Can Do

 The strategy was simple, even if the execution wasn't.

-I treat social as positioning, not documentation.
+Social is positioning, not documentation.
 Most hospitality accounts document — here's the pool, here's the food, here's a sunset.
 That's not a strategy.
 That's a photo album.

 The content architecture broke down like this — 60% brand positioning, 30% social proof and energy, 10% direct conversion.
 Voice was confident, cultured, warm.
 Copy invited.
 It never oversold.
 Every piece of content was built to answer one question: would someone see this and think, I want to be there?
 If the answer wasn't yes, it didn't go up.